amalieshi/amalieshi/README.md

 Amalie is a name that I chose myself.
 It is derived from the root word 'amal', meaning 'work' in German, 'hope' in Arabic, and 'water' in Scots-Gaelic.

-Like a software product that gets I get to update constantly, I am continuously improving and progressively updating myself.
+Like a software product that gets I get to update constantly, I am continuously improving and progressively updating myself and my ideas.
 I am a analytical and creative person who loves to explore different topics.
 Currently, I am learning data science, project management, chemical engineering, and web development.

 ---